Inferring three-nucleon couplings from multi-messenger neutron-star observations

 \textbf{Machine learning the EOS model}

-The entire sequence of steps described above, which is required to convert a set of EOS parameters to neutron-star observables such as the tidal deformability, is computationally expensive and requires $\mathcal{O}(10^2)$~CPU-h for a single evaluation.
+The sequence of steps which is required to convert a set of EOS parameters to neutron-star observables, such as the tidal deformability, is computationally expensive and requires $\mathcal{O}(10^2)$~CPU-h for a single evaluation.
 This is prohibitively expensive given that the total number of iterations required in this work is $\mathcal{O}(10^9)$.
-We overcome this bottleneck by using machine learning approaches to emulate the two steps necessary to obtain the high-fidelity EOS model.
+We overcome this bottleneck by using machine-learning approaches to emulate the two steps necessary to obtain the high-fidelity EOS model and connect it to neutron stars.

 The first and most expensive step of generating an EOS model is the computation of the neutron matter EOS using MBPT.
 To emulate this computation, we use the PMM~\autocite{Cook:2024toj,Somasundaram:2024zse} that combines ideas of both machine learning and reduced-order modeling.
-In our implementation of the PMM, the energy per particle in neutron matter at a given density is represented by the lowest eigenvalue of a $2 \times 2$ matrix $M$ given as
+In our implementation of the PMM, the energy per particle in neutron matter at a given density is represented by the lowest eigenvalue of a $2 \times 2$ matrix $\pmmmatrix$ given as

-where $M_0$ is a diagonal matrix, $M_1$ and $M_3$ are symmetric matrices, and $c_1$ and $c_3$ are the two LECs of interest.
-While the dependence of $M$ is inspired by the theory of reduced-order modeling and the affine structure of chiral Hamiltonians, the matrix elements of $M_0$, $M_1$, and $M_3$ need to be learned from data.
+where $\pmmmatrix_0$ is a diagonal matrix, $\pmmmatrix_1$ and $\pmmmatrix_3$ are symmetric matrices, and $c_1$ and $c_3$ are the two LECs of interest.
+While the dependence of $\pmmmatrix$ is inspired by the theory of reduced-order modeling and the affine structure of chiral Hamiltonians, the matrix elements of $\pmmmatrix_0$, $\pmmmatrix_1$, and $\pmmmatrix_3$ need to be learned from data.
 To achieve this, we sample $100$ different LEC combinations from their uniform prior distribution and calculate the EOS of neutron matter using MBPT.
-Then, we divide the set of $100$ samples into $30$ training and $70$ validation samples, and fit the real matrix elements of $M_0$, $M_1$, and $M_3$ at each density such that the lowest eigenvalues of $M$ agree with the MBPT results for the training set.
+Then, we divide the set of $100$ samples into $30$ training and $70$ validation samples, and fit the real matrix elements of $\pmmmatrix_0$, $\pmmmatrix_1$, and $\pmmmatrix_3$ at each density such that the lowest eigenvalues of $\pmmmatrix$ agree with the MBPT results for the training set.
 Results from validating the PMM on the remaining $70$ samples are shown in Fig.~\ref{fig:emulators}.
+To verify the accuracy of our PMM in the posterior parameter space, we averaged the emulator uncertainty using only those samples that lie within the span of the posterior on $c_3$ and found an average of $0.03$\%.
 The average (maximum) deviation between the PMM and the MBPT calculation, averaged over density and the 70 validation samples, is $15$~keV ($158$~keV).